boostorg/hof/doc/src/faq.md

 Another reason why `const` is required is because of supporting `constexpr` on C++11 compilers.
 In C++11, `constexpr` implies `const`, so it would be impossible to provide a non-const overload for functions that is `constexpr`.
-Instead `constexpr` would have to be made explicit.
+Instead, `constexpr` would have to be made explicit.
 Considering the pitfalls of mutable function objects, it would be better to make mutability explicit rather than `constexpr`.